froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Build a Random Forest

-A Random Forest is an example of an ensemble method.
+A Random Forest is an example of an ensemble learning method.
 More precicely it is an example for *Bagging* or *Bootstrap Aggregation*.
 Consider a dataset of N samples and M features.
 The algorithm to build a Random Forest is as follows:

 1. Draw $n<=N$ samples without replacement (bootstrapping)
 2. At each node draw $m<<M$ of all possible features randomly.